-Due to the voltage levels supported by other components in the Test Access Port (TAP) logic, it is recommended that the processor be first in the TAP chain and followed by any other components within the system.
+Due to the voltage levels supported by other components in the Test Access Port (TAP) logic, it is recommended that the Intel Xeon processor MP be first in the TAP chain and followed by any other components within the system.
 A translation buffer should be used to connect to the rest of the chain unless one of the other components is capable of accepting an input of the appropriate voltage.
 Similar considerations must be made for TCK, TMS, and TRST#.
 Two copies of each signal may be required with each driving a different voltage level.
-See Table 9 and Table 17 for the DC and AC specifications for the TAP signal group.
-Refer to Section 9.0 for more detailed information.
+Refer to Chapter 9.0 for more detailed information.
+See Table 9 and Table 18 for the DC and AC specifications for the TAP signal group.